User Guide#

 EEGDash vs. EEGDashDataset#

-: Use this when you need to load EEG data for analysis or machine learning.
-It returns a PyTorch-compatible dataset object where each item can load the actual EEG signal.
+• EEGDashDataset: load EEG data for analysis or machine learning.
+Returns a PyTorch-compatible dataset where each item can load the underlying EEG signal.

 The EEGDashDataset Object#

-.
-It acts as a high-level interface that allows you to query a metadata database and load corresponding EEG data, either from a remote source or from a local cache.
+EEGDashDataset is the main entry point for working with EEG recordings in eegdash.
+It is a high-level interface that queries the metadata database and loads matching EEG data, either from a remote source or from a local cache.

 Initializing EEGDashDataset#